The mean number of 3-torsion elements in ray class groups of quadratic fields: Introduction

 \section{Introduction}

-In 1971, Davenport and Heilbronn \cite{dh} determined that the mean number of $3$-torsion elements in the class groups of real (resp.\ imaginary) quadratic fields ordered by absolute discriminant is $\frac{4}{3}$ (resp.\ $2$).
-In this paper, we determine the average number of $3$-torsion elements in {\em ray} class groups of fixed integral conductor of quadratic fields ordered by their discriminant.
+In 1971, Davenport-Heilbronn \cite{dh} determined that the mean number of $3$-torsion elements in the class groups of real (respectively, imaginary) quadratic fields ordered by absolute discriminant is $\frac{4}{3}$ (resp., $2$).
+In this paper, we determine the average number of $3$-torsion elements in {\em ray class groups} of fixed integral conductor of quadratic fields ordered by their discriminant.
 More precisely, we prove the following theorem.

-\begin{thm} For any integer $c$, let $m$ denote the number of distinct primes $p \mid c$ such that $p \equiv 1\bmod3$.
-When quadratic fields are ordered by absolute discriminant: \begin{enumerate} \item[{\rm (a)}] The average number of $3$-torsion elements in the ray class groups of conductor $c$ of real quadratic fields is:
+\begin{thm} Fix a positive integer $c$, and let $m$ denote the number of primes $p \mid c$ such that $p \equiv 1\bmod3$. \begin{enumerate} \item[{\rm (a)}] The average size of the $3$-torsion subgroups in the ray class groups of conductor $c$ of real quadratic fields $K$ ordered by discriminant is:

-\item[{\rm (b)}] The average number of $3$-torsion elements in the ray class groups of conductor $c$ of imaginary quadratic fields is:
+\item[{\rm (b)}] The average size of the $3$-torsion subgroups in the ray class groups of conductor $c$ of imaginary quadratic fields $K$ ordered by discriminant is:

-\end{enumerate} \end{thm} Note that in the formulas given in Theorem \ref{main}, the case $c = 1$ recovers Davenport-Heilbronn's theorem on the average number of $3$-torsion elements in the class groups of real and imaginary quadratic fields \cite[Theorem 3]{dh}.
-The Cohen-Lenstra heuristics on asymptotics of $p$-torsion in class groups of quadratic fields were inspired by the constants appearing in \cite{dh} as well as computations.
-It would be interesting to have analogous heuristics for ray class groups that would explain the constants appearing in Theorem \ref{main}.
+\end{enumerate} \end{thm} Above, we denote by $\Cl_3(K,c)$ the 3-torsion subgroup of the ray class group of conductor $c$ of a quadratic field $K$.
+Thus, the case $c = 1$ in Theorem \ref{main} recovers Davenport-Heilbronn's theorem on the average number of $3$-torsion elements in the class groups of real and imaginary quadratic fields \cite[Theorem 3]{dh}.
+For $c > 1$, this is the first result of its kind.

+The Cohen-Lenstra heuristics \cite{cl1}, which conjecture asymptotics for the distribution of torsion in class groups of quadratic fields ordered by discriminant, were inspired by the constants appearing in \cite{dh} as well as computations.
+The analogous distributions for $p$-torsion subgroups in ray class groups of quadratic fields can be predicted; for example, we expect that the average size of $p$-torsion subgroups in the ray class groups of conductor $c$ coprime to $p$ of real quadratic fields ordered by discriminant is

+where $\ell$ runs over primes dividing $c$.
+Such a generalization of the Cohen-Lenstra heuristics predicting the full distribution for ray class groups of families of fixed degree fields would give a more explicit and tangible description of the maximal abelian extension over number fields other than $\bQ$ and imaginary quadratic fields (see Pagano-Sofos \cite{PS}.)